Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Related Work

 \subsection{Mitigating the CPU Overhead in LLMs}

-Tokenization in LLMs is a key contributor to CPU bottlenecks.
-NetTokenizer~\cite{mehta2025accelerating} offloads tokenization from CPUs to programmable network data planes.
-BlockBPE~\cite{you2025blockbpe} introduces GPU-based byte pair encoding (BPE) tokenization, effective for high-batch workloads but less so for latency-sensitive tasks.
-LoPT~\cite{shao2025lopt} achieves lossless parallel tokenization through a token-merge mechanism.
-Meanwhile, Recasens et al.~\cite{recasens2025mind} report CPU overhead reaching up to 30\% of total execution time in large-batch LLM inference.
+Tokenization is a key CPU bottleneck in LLMs.
+NetTokenizer~\cite{mehta2025accelerating} offloads tokenization to programmable network data planes, BlockBPE~\cite{you2025blockbpe} runs BPE on GPUs (effective for high-batch but not latency-sensitive workloads), and LoPT~\cite{shao2025lopt} achieves lossless parallel tokenization via token merging.
+Recasens~\etalcite{recasens2025mind} report CPU overhead reaching up to 30\% of total execution time in large-batch LLM inference.